anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * Resource assignment: defines which resources should be backed up.
 You can select resources by tags or by resource ARN.
 * Recovery point: a snapshot/backup of a resource backed up by AWS Backup.
 Each recovery point can be restored with AWS Backup.

-More in-depth information about DynamoDB in the [DynamoDB Lab](https://amazon-dynamodb-labs.com/hands-on-labs.html)

 ## 3. Processing

 ### 3.1 Glue